michalp21/coms4995-finalproj/README.md

 - allin_net.py - Always raises/calls to the maximum amount possible.
 - example_player.c - Selects a random valid action.

-We implemented allin_net.py, while example_player.c came with the ACPC server bundled with Deepstack.
+We implemented allin_net.py, while example_player.c came with the ACPC server bundled with DeepStack.

 Run either `python allin_net.py <gameDefFile> <server> <port>` or `./example_player <gameDefFile> <server> <port>`.

 ### Output

 Each player and the dealer has its own output.
 The dealer follows the format specified in the ACPC protocol specification.
 Libratus prints out the infoset, the corresponding strategy, and the available betting actions.
-Deepstack prints the game state and strategy.
+DeepStack prints the game state and strategy.

 Since the dealer output contains information on both players, we provide a script to generate simple match statistics from the output in Statistics.py